kugurerdem/rugu.dev/content/english/blog/corne/index.md

 So far, I am very fond of my Corne, but I have a feeling that I could eventually switch to a 5x3 layout.
 I already have a PCB for a wireless Choc Corne at home, and I plan to build it in one of my spare periods.
 I also want to improve my CAD skills and experiment with 3D printed cases and rests designed specifically for my own needs.
 For now, however, I am happy with my current Corne, and I think the best next step is to start using this 6x3 keyboard as if it were a 5x3.

 Anyway, thanks for reading this far.
 I hope this post was helpful for at least some of you.

+I would also like to thank [Oussama](https://github.com/SingularHomology) for reviewing the initial draft of this post.